-You may know it as “vandalism,” but the law in Colorado refers to this crime as “criminal mischief.”
-If you have been charged with criminal mischief, it’s important that you act now and secure legal representation.
-You need a criminal mischief lawyer in Colorado Springs who is experienced in this type of case and can help you get the best possible legal outcome.
+Many people refer to property-related crime as “vandalism,” but Colorado law refers to this offense as “criminal mischief.”
+If you have been charged with criminal mischief, it is important that you act now and secure legal representation.
+You need a criminal defense attorney in Colorado Springs who is experienced in this type of case and can help you get the best possible legal outcome.

-Patterson Weaver is a former prosecutor who is now a defense attorney with experience defending clients against criminal mischief charges.
-Reach out to our law firm today to set up a free consultation to discuss your case and learn how we can help you.
+The lawyers at Patterson Weaver Law have experience defending clients against criminal mischief charges.
+Reach out to our law firm today to set up a free consultation and learn how we can help you.

 What Is Considered Criminal Mischief In Colorado?

 In the state of Colorado, A person commits criminal mischief when he or she knowingly damages the real or personal property of one or more other persons, including property owned by the person jointly with another person or property owned by the person to which someone else has a possessory or proprietary interest, in the course of a single criminal episode.

 For an act to be considered criminal mischief, it must be committed knowingly.
 Imagine a scenario in which the person accused runs into another car in a parking lot.
 If the damage caused to the property was the result of an accident, there has been no crime committed.
 The driver could face civil liability for the damages, but not criminal.
 However, if the person accused intentionally rammed his vehicle into someone else's car as an act of revenge, then the criminal mischief statute would apply.

 The seriousness of the charge is directly related to the value of the property that has been damaged.
 If the pecuniary loss (monetary value) for the aggregate damage of real or personal property is:

 $300 or more but less than $750, a class 2 misdemeanor;

 $750 or more but less than $1,000, a class 1 misdemeanor;